 Why - The Service continues to be a key partner in the delivery of the Scottish Government Out of Hospital Cardiac Arrest (OHCA) strategy, linking across the whole chain of survival.
-The main factors which influence Return of Spontaneous Circulation (ROSC) are bystander CPR followed by timely defibrillation when indicated.
+The main factors which influence ROSC are bystander CPR followed by timely defibrillation when indicated.
 However, evidence suggests that early identification of OHCA by the Ambulance Control Centre through the use of Pre-Entry Questions and key phrases, as well as dispatch on disposition, is a large contributory factor to this success.

-Doc: 2018-07 Item 05 TCTTP and Quality Improvement Page 6 Author: Executive Directors Date: 2018-07-18 Version 1.0 Review Date: Sept 2018
+Doc: 2018-09-26 Item 05 TCTTP and Quality Improvement Page 6 Author: Executive Directors Date: 2018-09-26 Version 1.0 Review Date: Nov 2018

-What are we doing to further improve and by when - The Service is taking forward six improvement projects in relation to OHCA as part of the Global Resuscitation Alliance:
+What are we doing to further improve and by when - The Service is taking forward improvement programmes as part of the Out Of Hospital Cardiac Arrest work.
+Further details are provided below under the Clinical Services Transformation pages (p17-26)